MegApril/police-staffing-analysis/README.md

 In 2023, SPD West responded to 97,739 unique calls for service, requiring 189,795.88 hours of recorded labor.
 A total of 169,260 CAD records were associated with these events, reflecting the full scope of documented workload activity.

 ### Purpose
+This report has two purposes.
+1. Complete Workload Analysis
+2. Make Reccomendations to align workload with sustainable staffing practices.

-This analysis establishes a systematic method for evaluating operational demand based on:
+The analysis establishes a systematic method for evaluating operational demand based on several factors, and following research for a full-scope review of officer time. [[2]](#2)
 - Temporal distribution of Calls for Service (hour, day, month)
 - Time spent by final call type
 - Nature of calls